colbertamir/atlas-unity/README.md

 ## Amir Colbert

 Hello!
 My name is Amir Colbert and I am an aspiring AR/VR Software engineer!
 I love video gmaes and I have a passion for creating them.
 Some of my favorite games include Minecraft, Dead Cells, and DOOM Slayer!
+I have been studying C# at ATLAS School in Tulsa Oklahoma and have really honed in my skills with the Unity software, I really enjoy it!

 ![Image](images/SCforUnity.png)